Training and peer mentoring

 We announce our range of training courses in our Grants+ newsletters.

-The foundation a free-of-charge facility in Helsinki for use by grantees.
+Kone Foundation offers a free-of-charge facility in Helsinki for use by grantees.
 The Chamber in Punavuori is a creative space for project gatherings, discussions or small seminars.

 Unfortunately, Lauttasaari Manor is not available for grantees’ events for the time being.

 The chamber (‘Kamari’)